Government and Foundation Grants

 Effort Certification Reporting Requirements

-Carleton uses an “after-the-fact effort reporting” system to comply with the federal effort certification requirement.
-Under this system, the distribution of salaries for employees working on federally funded projects will be supported by Time and Effort Certification Reports.
-Hourly employees and student workers will not receive a form as their time is certified via electronic time sheets.
-Recipients of workshop stipends and other onetime payments will not be required to complete the form either.
+The distribution of salaries for employees working on federally funded projects will be supported by Time and Effort Certification Report form.
+Hourly employees and student workers will not use this form as their time is certified via electronic time sheets.
+Recipients of workshop stipends or other onetime payments are certified with the stipend request form.

 Time and Effort Certification reports will be required twice per year as it applies to your specific grant.
 The Business Office will distribute the form in June for the academic year and again in September for the summer.